xsc/ronda-routing/README.md

 A route thus corresponds to its own little substack of middlewares and handler, resulting in significant duplication across diverse applications.

-Instead, `ronda-routing` proposes a more decoupled approach, basically making routing logic something that gets injected into the application:
+Instead, `ronda-routing` proposes a more decoupled approach, making routing logic something that gets injected into the application:

 ```
                                                    (optional